playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-text/index.md

 Users are able to opt into an operating system's "high contrast" mode, which will notify the browser to follow in suit.

+> **Disclaimer:**
+> Just because a user is able to opt into high contrast mode through their OS, doesn't mean that it's the only way to set up high contrast.
+Many users will have their own custom high-contrast themes that they set up for themselves.
+>
+> For this reason, it's not enough to just check for high-contrast mode in your CSS, but rather we should use this high-contrast check as a default for a toggle that the user can use to turn on or off high-contrast mode regardless of their OS settings.
+>
+> Think of it like a "dark mode" toggle; just because a user has dark mode on in their OS doesn't mean they want it on for your site.

 ![Windows 11's "Contrast themes" showing the different styling of high-contrast modes](./windows_11_high_contrast.png)

 ![macOS configured to show "increased contrast" with more defined borders and outlines](./mac_os_high_contrast.png)